Accelerate-AI/AutoEDA/README.md

 - SweetViz : https://pypi.org/project/sweetviz/
 - AutoViz : https://github.com/AutoViML/AutoViz

-**Our attempt here is to capture use cases / real life applications in industry leveraging these.**

 ## Suggestions / Questions if any ?

-- Please reach out to AccelerateDataScience@gmail.com for any questions or suggestions or comments.
+- Please reach out to ```AccelerateDataScience@gmail.com``` for any questions or suggestions or comments.
+- Our attempt here is to capture use cases / real life applications in industry leveraging these.